viktorpantushev/tsena/README.md

 # tsena - Cost-effective LLM orchestration
 tsena is an LLM orchestration library all about **time** and **tokens**.

-## Worried about time and cost? tsena is here to help!
+## Worried about token cost? tsena is here to help!
 It integrates a seamless switch between providers and models with the ability to set a budget and save you crucial time.

 ## How?